 Anaplasmosis can involve symptoms similar to those of Lyme disease.
 Babesiosis can present with a wide range of symptoms, from sudden and severe shock, high fever, and dark urine to a slowly progressing infection with more subtle clinical signs.
 Diagnosis of both diseases includes blood tests similar to those used to check for Lyme disease.

-Sometimes, dogs and people can become sick with “co-infection” of multiple tick-borne diseases, where more than one type of disease-causing bacteria is transmitted through a tick bite.
-This situation can make diagnosis and treatment even more challenging and difficult.
+Dogs and people can also develop a “co-infection,” in which more than one tick-borne pathogen is transmitted through a single bite.
+This situation can make diagnosis and treatment significantly more complex.

-Recommendations on preventing ticks include these from Dr. Jerry Klein, Chief Veterinary Officer for the AKC:
+Recommendations on preventing ticks include these from Dr. Jerry Klein, Chief Veterinarian for the AKC:

 - Inspect your dogs and yourself daily for ticks.
-After walks through the woods or grassy settings, check yourself and your dog for ticks.
-When inspecting your dog for ticks, look especially on the feet (and between toes), on lips, around eyes, ears (and inside ears), near the anus, and under the tail.
+When checking your dog for ticks, look especially on the feet (and between toes), on lips, around eyes, ears (and inside ears), near the anus, and under the tail.

 - Remove ticks immediately.
 The quicker you find them, the less likely your dog will be to contract a secondary illness related to tick bites.
 Learn the proper method of removing ticks from dogs.
 Invest in a pair of fine tweezers designed to remove ticks.
-If you are unable to do so, consult with a veterinarian.
+If you’re unable to remove a tick safely, contact your veterinarian.

 - Ask your veterinarian to conduct a tick check at each exam.
 They’ll be able to find any you may have missed.